rahulnshah/IT202-003/public_html/Project/Proposal.md

         - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
           - Screenshot #1 description explaining what you're trying to show

-  - [ ] \(mm/dd/yyyy of completion) User will be able to logout
+  - [x] \(11/09/2021) Site should have basic styles/theme applied; everything should be styled
     -  List of Evidence of Feature Completion
-      - Status: Pending (Completed, Partially working, Incomplete, Pending)
+      - Status: Completed
       - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
       - Pull Requests
         - PR link #1 (repeat as necessary)
       - Screenshots
         - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
-          - Screenshot #1 description explaining what you're trying to show

-  - [ ] \(mm/dd/yyyy of completion) Basic security rules implemented
+          - Styled the navigation bar, all tables that a user has access to, and all forms in Bootstrap v5.1.

+  - [x] \(11/09/2021) Any output messages/errors should be “user friendly”
     -  List of Evidence of Feature Completion
-      - Status: Pending (Completed, Partially working, Incomplete, Pending)
+      - Status: Completed
       - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
       - Pull Requests
         - PR link #1 (repeat as necessary)
       - Screenshots
         - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
-          - Screenshot #1 description explaining what you're trying to show

-  - [ ] \(mm/dd/yyyy of completion) Basic Roles implemented
+          - User is shown user frindly messages whenever a query is aborted by the DBMS.

+  - [x] \(11/09/2021) User will be able to see their profile
     -  List of Evidence of Feature Completion
-      - Status: Pending (Completed, Partially working, Incomplete, Pending)
+      - Status: Completed
       - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
       - Pull Requests
         - PR link #1 (repeat as necessary)
       - Screenshots
         - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
-          - Screenshot #1 description explaining what you're trying to show

-  - [ ] \(mm/dd/yyyy of completion) Site should have basic styles/theme applied; everything should be styled
+          - This is the profile page of a user.
+It allows the user to reset his/her email, username, and password.
+Resetting password is optional.
+The user must fill in all required fields.
+Email and username are prefilled.

+  - [x] \(11/09/2021) User will be able to edit their profile
     -  List of Evidence of Feature Completion
-      - Status: Pending (Completed, Partially working, Incomplete, Pending)
+      - Status: Completed
       - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
       - Pull Requests
         - PR link #1 (repeat as necessary)
       - Screenshots
         - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
-          - Screenshot #1 description explaining what you're trying to show

-  - [ ] \(mm/dd/yyyy of completion) Any output messages/errors should be “user friendly”
-    -  List of Evidence of Feature Completion
-      - Status: Pending (Completed, Partially working, Incomplete, Pending)
-      - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
-      - Pull Requests
-        - PR link #1 (repeat as necessary)
-      - Screenshots
-        - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
-          - Screenshot #1 description explaining what you're trying to show

-  - [ ] \(mm/dd/yyyy of completion) User will be able to see their profile
-    -  List of Evidence of Feature Completion
-      - Status: Pending (Completed, Partially working, Incomplete, Pending)
-      - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
-      - Pull Requests
-        - PR link #1 (repeat as necessary)
-      - Screenshots
-        - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
-          - Screenshot #1 description explaining what you're trying to show

-  - [ ] \(mm/dd/yyyy of completion) User will be able to edit their profile
-    -  List of Evidence of Feature Completion
-      - Status: Pending (Completed, Partially working, Incomplete, Pending)
-      - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
-      - Pull Requests
-        - PR link #1 (repeat as necessary)
-      - Screenshots
-        - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
-          - Screenshot #1 description explaining what you're trying to show
+          - A user can reset his/her password and username and email, as long as the username and email are both available.

 - Milestone 2
 - Milestone 3